hppr-dev/docs-bash-task-master/docs/task_files.md

 By default, the template with the same name as the driver is used.
 Manage templates by using the built in [template](/built_in_tasks#template) command.
 To edit or create a template run `task template edit -n my_tmpl`

-!!! note
-    A default bash driver template is included when installing bash task master.
-    This template is meant to serve as a quick reference to start a custom task file.
-    This template may be managed using the [template](/built_in_tasks#template) task.